J8453/layout_imitation_ig/README.md

 ### quickshot

-The following is my putput:
+The following is my output:
 ![igimitation](/demo/igimitation.png)

-The following is real instagram layout:
+As a contrast, the following is the real instagram layout:
 ![igimitation_contrast](/demo/igimitation_contrast.png)

 ### demo